ml5js/ml5-next-gen/CONTRIBUTING.md

 9. ml5's should call the callback functions with the pattern `callback(result, error)`.

-10. The factory functions `ml5.<modelName>` should support p5's preload feature as well as the callback interface.
-Thus, the factory functions should synchronously/immediately return an instance of the ml5 model and load the underlying model asynchronously before calling the callback/releasing p5's preload hook.
+10. The factory functions `ml5.<modelName>` should support p5.js's `preload()` as well as the callback interface.
+When called in `preload()`, the factory functions should synchronously return an instance of the ml5.js model.
+Otherwise, the model is loaded asynchronously before calling the callback.

 ### Image/Video-Based Detection Models